 3. Determination of the graduation date

 The graduation date is always set as the last day of the month in which the student has handed in the last work and in which all requirements regarding results, registration and payment (see above) are met.
 The Board of Examiners can only establish the result of the exam and set the graduation date after all subjects of the programme are registered as passed in SLM, and after the correct registration for the programme and payment of all tuition fees is confirmed by the responsible departments (SSC and finance ).
 Note that the graduation date (as listed on the diploma documents) is not the same as the date of the graduation ceremony.

-Example: if you submit your last work by e-mail (email@example.com ) on 20 July 2021, and your supervisors grade your thesis and submit the assessment to the Education Office by August 10, your graduation date will be set to July 31 (provided that you meet all other requirements to graduate).
+Example: if you upload your last work via DorsWebApp on 20 July 2021, and your supervisors grade your thesis by 10 August, your graduation date will be set to 31 July if you meet all other requirements to graduate.
 Graduation thus takes place retrospectively.

 4. Request to postpone the graduation

 Students will automatically graduate after they have fulfilled all requirements of their study programme.
 Therefore, it is normally not possible to postpone your graduation.
 In extremely exceptional cases, you may apply to postpone graduation.
 In that case, you must submit a request to the Board of Examiners at least one month before finishing the last module of the study programme.
 While planning your studies, please take into account that the circumstances under which the Board of Examiners will grant such a request for postponement are very limited.